effil/effil/README.md

 ```

 ## Channel
 `effil.channel` is a way to sequentially exchange data between effil threads.
 It allows push values from one thread and pop them from another.
 All operations with channels are thread safe. **Channel passes** primitive types (number, boolean, string), function, table, light userdata and effil based userdata. **Channel doesn't pass** lua threads (coroutines) or arbitrary userdata.
+See examples of channel usage [here](#examples)

 ### `channel = effil.channel(capacity)`
 Channel capacity.
 If `capacity` equals to `0` size of channel is unlimited.
 Default capacity is `0`.